 - Know the difference between gambling and trading.

-- Use small position sizes to begin with, then gradually earn your right to trade bigger.
+- Use small position sizes to begin with.

 - Trade your plan only, trade what you know.

 - Do not add to losing trades.
 Cut your losses.